mingnguyentt012200/HomeStyle-project-demo/README.md

 All business flows, feature logic, acceptance criteria, and final documentation decisions were manually reviewed, refined, and structured by the author.

-This project reflects an approach to modern Business Analysis work that combines domain thinking, structured documentation, and effective use of AI-assisted tools.

 ---

 ## 🚧 Limitations